 Are back squats bad for your back?

 Back squats can wreak havoc on spine injuries or the sore back muscles that they depend on to support the bar.
 Even with proper form, you might still find them painful.
-You can either try front squats instead or use a Smith machine for back squats to reduce the strain on your back.
+You can either try front squats or goblet squats to reduce the strain on your back.

 Are back squats bad for your knees?